ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

     </dependency>
 ```

-The idea is to get to a Storm topology with 1 Spout and 2 Bolts.
+The idea is to get to a Storm topology with one `Spout` and two `Bolts`.
 ``` java
     final TopologyBuilder tp = new TopologyBuilder();
         tp.setSpout("kafka_spout", new KafkaSpout<>(spoutConfig), 1).setDebug(false);